SridharPamar/AngularSPA-design/README.md

 ### Angular 7/8 People Management Application

-I'll create a Single Page Application in Angular to manage a list of people with the three required views.
+ created a Single Page Application in Angular to manage a list of people with the three required views.
 Let's build this step by step.

 ```typescriptreact project="angular_people_management"
 ...